 Technology is only as powerful as one’s ability to use it.
 With the proliferation of smartphones, laptops and tablets, opportunities in online education are more promising than ever.

-How might we impact markets where people may have access to technology, but are not familiar with online education?
+How might we impact markets that has access to technology, but may not be familiar with online education?

 ASSEMBLing A TEAM

 I co-led Google's Refugee Education Initiative as a 20% project.
 The team raised awareness through documentary viewings on the San Francisco and Mountain View campuses.